YanzhaoW/Neuland_sim/README.md

 3. Input of parameter file:

-    In the end of simulation, multiple parameter containers are written to a parameter file.
-Therefore, before the starting of the data analysis, that parameter file `test.para.root` need to be input with:
+    At the end of the simulation, multiple parameter containers are written to a parameter file.
+Therefore, before starting the data analysis, that parameter file `test.para.root` need to be read in with:
     ```cpp
     auto io = new FairParRootFileIo();
     io->open("test.para.root");